Palliative Care and Resilience Research Program (PCAR)

 Contact Us and Support Our Work

 Our research is made possible by grants and donations from individual supporters.
 Please make an online gift and specify Palliative Care and Resilience research.
 To learn more about our work and how you can support it, please email our team.

 Abby Rosenberg, MD, MS, MA

-Dr. Abby Rosenberg is an assistant professor of pediatrics in the Division of Pediatric Hematology/Oncology at the University of Washington; a research faculty member of the Treuman Katz Center for Pediatric Bioethics; and the principal investigator of the Palliative Care and Resilience Research Program.
+Dr. Abby Rosenberg is an assistant professor of pediatrics in the Division of Pediatric Hematology/Oncology at the University of Washington and the principal investigator of the Palliative Care and Resilience Research Program.
 She received her MD from Stanford University School of Medicine and her MS in clinical research methods from the University of Washington School of Public Health, and completed her pediatrics residency and hematology/oncology fellowship in the Seattle Children’s/University of Washington programs.

 Rosenberg's research focuses on the intersection of medical, psychosocial and bioethical issues involved in the care of children and AYAs with cancer.
 In particular, she is interested in early palliative care interventions designed to promote patient and family resilience during the cancer experience, such that we can improve their outcomes later on.
 Through a series of studies, she and the PCAR team developed the PRISM intervention.